 When we were in Venice we couldn’t resist a visit to the lovely island of Burano and before we left we shopped around for a tour.
 We found many half day sight seeing tours of Burano, Murano and Torcello but felt we’d be disappointed cramming these all into 4 hours.
 So instead we opted for a Vaporetto ride for about half the price.
-Now we could explore as long as we wanted and be absorbed in the ambiance of this pretty island and its small canals and alley thoroughfares.
+Now we could explore as long as we wanted and be absorbed in the ambience of this pretty island and its small canals and alley thoroughfares.

 Burano is one of the most colourful places in the world, full of square two and three story brightly painted terrace houses built along the canals and definitely has its own character.